binDongKim/Study-RxJS/Operator List.md

 `pluck` *maps* each source value to the specified (nested) property.
 The given string values describe the path to the object(the source value) and `pluck` retrieves the value of the specified (nested) property from all values in the source Observable.
 If a property can't be resolved, it will return `undefined` for that value.

-The difference from `map` operator is that you can perform an operation with `map` like,
+What makes `map` operator different from `pluck` operator is that you can perform an operation with it like,

 ```javascript
 .map(user => user.age > 18 ? 'major': 'minor')
 ```

-which you can't do with `pluck`.
+Whereas you just take a value with `pluck`.
 It simply picks one of the nested properties of each emitted value.

-A convenient feature `pluck` offers is that you can traverse the object tree without having to be worried for falling into referencing `null` property.
+One convenient feature `pluck` offers is that you can traverse the object tree without having to be worried for falling into referencing `null` property.

 - Example 1.